Conscious Consumer: The Reality of Pharmaceutical-Grade Supplements

 *Purity matters greatly here.
 MOST commercial fish oil products are not up to par.

 **Note: it is important to stay cognizant of your Vitamin D levels when supplementing.
 We generally run bloodwork that includes a Vitamin D level at least twice per year.
-For more information on ordering a Vitamin D test, contact us.
+NutriDyn has a convenient at-home finger prick option!

 Functional medicine and advanced testing, complemented by a thorough assessment of patient history, symptom picture, and treatment response, offer a holistic and personalized approach to wellness.
 By delving deep into your unique health profile and addressing root causes, you can take significant steps toward achieving lasting vitality and well-being.